 PBV households are conducted.
-Through this activity, Home Forward conducts required oral briefings for new HCV and PBV households through alternative means in response to COVID-19 and in the future when necessary to protect the health and safety of participants and staff due to local, state, or national state of emergencies or disasters.
-Home Forward may also use this flexibility on a case by case basis if an individual or household faces extenuating circumstances that prevent them from coming to an in-person oral briefing.
-In these individual cases, Home Forward will note the extenuating circumstances in the tenant file.
+Through this activity, Home Forward is conducting the required oral/virtual briefings (as well as other appointments) for new HCV and PBV households through alternative means in response to COVID-19 and will continue to do so in the future when necessary to protect the health and safety of participants and staff due to local, state, or national state of emergencies or disasters.
+Home Forward will also conduct in person meetings if the applicant/participant family does not have access to technology or per request from the family.

-These alternative means may include: webcast, video call, or expanded information packet.
+These alternative means may include: webcast, video call, or expanded written information packet.
 Home Forward ensures that the method of communication for the briefing effectively communicates with, and allows for equal participation of, each family member, including those with vision, hearing, and other communication-related disabilities, and ensures meaningful access for persons with limited English proficiency.

-Metric Baseline Benchmark Final Projected Outcome Agency cost savings (Sta ndard Metric: CE#1) Total cost of task FY2021: \$14,177 FY2024: Less than \$8,861 Less than \$8,900 annually Staff time savings (Standard Metric: CE#2) Total time to complete the task FY2021: 312 hours FY2024: 195 hours At least 195 hours
+Metric Baseline Benchmark Final Projected Outcome Agency cost savings (Stand Agency cost savings (Standard Metric: CE#1) Total cost of task FY2021: \$14,177 FY2025: Less than \$8,861 Less than \$8,900 annually Staff time savings (Standard Metric: CE#2) Total time to complete the task FY2021: 312 hours FY2025: 195 hours At least 195 hours